 I have used a cheap little portable propane grill for a year to try if I would like to grill on gas and after that, I decided to buy this one because of the great Char Broil infrared features I read in many reviews.

 Char Broil Grill2go x200 carry all case

-The Char Broil X200 carry all measures 24L x 17W x 15 tall.
+The Char Broil X200 carry-all measures 24L x 17W x 15 tall.
 Believe it or not, virtually exactly the same size as the unit itself.
 The case adds no additional size to the grill.
 Most of the time a grill carry case is a lot bigger and that makes them, in my opinion, useless.
-A portable grill is most of the time used on a camping trip and it always hard to find enough space already without having to deal with a big carrying case for your grill.
-This carry all case can also be used as a grill cover for grill2go x200.
+A portable grill is most of the time used on a camping trip and it is always hard to find enough space already without having to deal with a big carrying case for your grill.
+This carry-all case can also be used as a grill cover for grill2go x200.

 Buy from Amazon here: X200 Carrying case